Ulla-Førre: Saurdal Hydroelectric Power Station

-The Saurdal Power Station is a hydroelectric and pumped-storage power station located in the municipality of Suldal.
+The Saurdal Power Station is a hydroelectric and pumped-storage power station located in Suldal Municipality.
 The facility operates at an installed capacity of 674 MW (in 2015).
 The average energy absorbed by pumps per year is 1189 GWh (in 2009 to 2012).
 The average annual production is 1335 GWh (up to 2012).

 Hylen Hydroelectric Power Station

-The Hylen Power Station is located at the bottom of Hylsfjord in Suldal.
+The Hylen Power Station is located at the bottom of Hylsfjorden in Suldal Municipality.
 It operates at an installed capacity of 160 MW, with an average annual production of 583 GWh.
 The plant exploits water through a tunnel from the lake Suldalsvatnet.